Timber tip

 STIHL TIP: Pre-drilling with a smaller wood drill bit makes the work easier.

-Lay out all the floor boards (except those labelled as 'cross boards') starting with shortest on the outside and working inward.
-They should all be lined up at one end except the outermost boards which should be centered relative to the second row in.
+Lay out all the floorboards (except those marked as 'cross boards') starting with the shortest on the outside and working inward.
+They should all be lined up at one end, except the outermost 60cm boards which should be centered with the 108cm boards inside them, as illustrated in the diagram below.

 Join the boards by applying wood glue along the 'tongue' of each board before fitting it into the groove of the next one.
 Use a rubber mallet to tap the boards together, ensuring a snug fit along the entire length.

 Lay the 4 'cross boards' out on top of the assembled floorboards.
-They should be evenly space within the base.
+They should be evenly spaced out across the base.

-Secure each cross board by screwing it into every floorboard it crosses - this should require all 84 screws.
+Secure the cross boards in place by driving a screw into the top and bottom of each board so that it is joined to each floorboard it crosses - this should require all 84 screws.
 Take care not to drive the screws all the way through the wood.

 Apply wood protection oil to all the wooden parts and allow everything to dry according to the instructions on the packaging before moving on.